 Congratulations on purchasing a Sony VAIO computer.
 Sony has combined leading-edge technology in audio, video, computing and communications to provide you with state-of-the-art personal computing.

 Here are the main features you can enjoy:

-- Exceptional performance. - Portability The rechargeable battery pack provides hours of use without AC power. - Sony audio and video quality A high-resolution LCD screen enables you to take advantage of today's advanced multimedia applications, games, and entertainment software. - Description of the second seco - Interconnectivity Your computer has Ethernet, USB 2.0 (High-speed/Full-speed/Low-speed) and i.LINK functionalities. i.LINK is a bidirectional digital interface for exchanging data.
-With the Memory Stick you can easily exchange and share digital data with compatible products. - □ Wireless technology Thanks to the Wireless LAN (IEEE 802.11b/g) technology, you can communicate freely, without cables or wires. - Windows Your system includes Microsoft's Windows XP Professional or Home Edition with Service Pack 1a operating system. - Communications Access popular online services, send and receive e-mails, browse the Internet. - Excellent customer support If you are experiencing any problems with your computer, please check the VAIO-Link website for a possible solution:
+- Exceptional performance. - D Portability The rechargeable battery pack provides hours of use without AC power. - Sony audio and video quality A high-resolution LCD screen enables you to take advantage of today's advanced multimedia applications, games, and entertainment software. - Multimedia features Enjoy audio and video CDs/DVDs. - Interconnectivity Your computer has Ethernet, USB 2.0 (High-speed/Full-speed/Low-speed) and i.LINK functionalities. i.LINK is a bidirectional digital interface for exchanging data.
+With the Memory Stick you can easily exchange and share digital data with compatible products. - Wireless technology Thanks to the Bluetooth and the Wireless LAN (IEEE 802.11b/g) technology, you can communicate freely, without cables or wires. - Windows Your system includes Microsoft's Windows XP Professional with Service Pack 1a operating system. - Communications Access popular online services, send and receive e-mails, browse the Internet. - Excellent customer support If you are experiencing any problems with your computer, please check the VAIO-Link website for a possible solution: